-In rehabilitation, the Division implements a plan with the goal of allowing the company to return to the marketplace.
-Major tasks associated with a rehabilitation order include taking control of and protecting the property and assets of the insurer, conducting the business of the insurer, and formulating a plan to remove the causes and conditions necessitating the rehabilitation.
-The rehabilitation is successful when the insurance company meets the solvency criteria set forth in the Florida Insurance Code, and the Receivership Court finds the causes that required rehabilitation have been removed.
+In rehabilitation, the Division implements a plan that aims to return the company to the marketplace.
+Major tasks associated with a rehabilitation order include taking control of and protecting the property and assets of the insurer, conducting the business of the insurer, and formulating a plan to address the causes and conditions necessitating the receivership.
+The rehabilitation is successful when the insurance company meets the solvency criteria set forth in the Florida Insurance Code and the Receivership Court finds the causes that required rehabilitation have been corrected.
 The Court then enters an order discharging the Department from its duties and closes the rehabilitation receivership.

-When a liquidation order is entered, the insurance company is closed, outstanding policies are usually cancelled, and the process of collecting and selling the company's assets begins.
+In liquidation, the insurance company is closed, outstanding policies are usually cancelled, and the process of collecting and selling the company's assets begins.
 The goal of liquidation is to use the money acquired from selling the company's assets to pay off the company's debts and outstanding insurance claims.
 Major tasks associated with a liquidation order include marshaling and liquidating insurer assets, identifying and paying claims, distributing assets to claimants, and responding to consumer inquiries about the receivership process.